liferay/liferay-docs/discover/portal/articles/02-starting-site-development/04-displaying-site-pages-to-mobile-devices.markdown

 # Displaying Site Pages to Mobile Devices

-Mobile device families allow you to configure sets of rules to alter the behavior of the portal based on the device being used to access Liferay.
+Mobile device families let you configure sets of rules to alter the behavior of Liferay based on the device being used to access it.
 The proportion of mobile device users browsing the web has been steadily increasing, so it's important to be able to handle different kinds of devices appropriately.
 For instance, you can configure the look and feel of Liferay pages accessed by smartphone or tablet users differently from those accessed by PC users.

 Both sites and individual pages can be configured with any number of mobile device families.
 A family is designed to describe a group of devices.
 It can